-If you enter into a contract to purchase an apartment between 22 June 2017 and 30 June 2018, that is eligible for a stamp duty off-the-plan concession, you may be eligible for an exemption from land tax for up to five years from the date of settlement.
+If you enter into a contract to purchase an apartment between 22 June 2017 and 30 June 2018, that is eligible for a stamp duty off-the-plan concession, you may be eligible for an exemption (in the interim paid by ex gratia) from land tax for up to five years from the date of settlement.

 You do not need to apply for this exemption as it will be applied automatically for the first five years based on your stamp duty off-the-plan concession.

 This exemption will cease for the following financial year if the apartment is sold before the end of the five year exemption period.

 The land tax exemption does not extend to foreign purchasers.